 Appropriate Vaccine Usage

-This is the percentage of patients who received the pneumonia and flu vaccines.
-Higher vaccination rates should be demanded by residents.
+This tells you the percentage of residents who received the pneumonia and flu vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Copper Trace Family-first Senior Living, 16.12% Percentage of Patients
+In Copper Trace Family-first Senior Living, 16.61% of Patients

 Ability to Keep Residents Mobile

-In Copper Trace Family-first Senior Living, 17.5% Percentage of Residents
+In Copper Trace Family-first Senior Living, 16.22% of Residents

-This metric tracks the percent of long-term stay residents who remained mobile levels.
+This metric is a measure of the percent of long-term stay patients that maintained mobility.

-This tells you the number of hospitalizations per thousand days of patient care.
-There is typically a correlation between keeping patients out of the hospital and the overall quality of long-term care.
+This is the number of times residents are hospitalized per thousand days of care.
+There is a correlation between keeping patients out of the hospital and the overall quality of long-term care.

 Short-term Care: Rehospitalizations

-In Copper Trace Family-first Senior Living, 17.5 Percentage of Residents Rehospitalized
+In Copper Trace Family-first Senior Living, 16.22% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Copper Trace Family-first Senior Living, 11.23 Percentage of Patients
+In Copper Trace Family-first Senior Living, 8.92% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Copper Trace Family-first Senior Living, 73.53% Percentage of Resident
+In Copper Trace Family-first Senior Living, 71.41% of Resident

-This tells you the percent of short-term stay patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of independence with activities of daily living typically correlates with higher quality rehabilitation services.
+This indicates the percentage of short-term care patients that saw functional improvements, such as with activities of daily living.
+Higher levels of performance with ADL's usually correlates with higher quality rehabilitation.